-As lead auditor for the audit of the Electrical Trades Union of Employees Queensland (AFULE Division) for the period 1 May 2017 to 30 June 2017, I declare that, to the best of my knowledge and belief, there have been no contraventions of any applicable code of professional conduct in relation to the audit.
+As lead auditor for the audit of the Electrical Trades Union of Employees Queensland (AFULE Division) for the year ended 30 June 2018, I declare that, to the best of my knowledge and belief, there have been no contraventions of any applicable code of professional conduct in relation to the audit.

-M.G.I
+M. G.I